henryf3/bch_mutual_redemption_tool/readme.md

 ```

 You can replicate this step, but using the other private key (either short or long side),
-so you can have the two files for the next section, update your `.env` file updating the PRIVATE_KEY information.
+so you can have the two files for the next section.

 ###### Completing mutual redemption.